-Alchemical Scorpio season shifts our attention toward transmutation; a time for shedding old parts of ourselves that no longer serve us and reigniting the intensity of our deepest desires and passions.
+Alchemical Scorpio season shifts your attention toward transmutation; a time to shed old parts of yourself and reignite your deepest desires and passions.

 The Seeker: Sphinx Pose (Salamba Bhujangasana)

 Since Ancient Egyptian times, the mythical Sphinx has long served as a symbol of mystery, fascination and intrigue.
 This grounding, heart-opening posture is the perfect beginner-level backbend, and an ideal way to begin any yoga practice.
 Begin on your belly with your forehead to the earth and big toes drawing together, and plant your forearms in front of you so that your elbows can stack directly underneath the shoulders.
 Press down into the forearms to lift the heart, while pressing firmly into the pubic bone and tops of the feet.
 Extend the crown of the head skyward, as you create an energetic exchange between the underworld below and the heavens above.
 Breathe deeply in and out through your nose for 5-7 cycles of breath and then exhale to lower your forehead back down.

 The Devotee: Baby Cobra to Cobra Pose (Bhujangasana)